 EXCEPTION - Animals that are classed as Highly trained or Superior will only obey a command if it is given by their master.
 They will ignore any other person's orders.
 For this exception to apply, the master must train with the animal when it is taught the commands.
 Otherwise, regardless of ownership, he will not be considered to be the master by the animal.

-2.8.0.7.1 The Commands The Referee can vary the meaning of commands as he desires.
-Samples of commands that fit within the narrow range that must apply are:
+3.2.2.3.1 The Commands The Referee can vary the meaning of commands as he desires.
+Samples of commands that fit within the narrow range that must apply are listed in table 3.2.